google-gemini/generative-ai-js/samples/README.md

-# Google Generative AI Sample for Node.js (Javascript)
+# Google Generative AI Samples for JavaScript

 These samples demonstrate how to use state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.

 To try out these samples, you'll need Node.js v18+.

+For some samples of how to adapt this to web, see the `web/` subdirectory.

 ## Requirements